llambiel/letsecureme/post.md

 # State of the art secured web deployment using Let's Encrypt & Nginx

-In this post we're going to outline how to secure a website using a Let's Encrypt certificate on top of Nginx, our webserver flavour of choice here at Exsocale.
+In this post we're going to outline how to secure a website using a Let's Encrypt certificate on top of Nginx, our webserver flavour of choice here at [Exsocale](https://www.exoscale.ch).

 Let's Encrypt is a new Certificate authority which have the advantage to be free (!), open source and can be fully automated.
 Let's Encrypt root certificate is also trusted by most [browsers](https://community.letsencrypt.org/t/which-browsers-and-operating-systems-support-lets-encrypt/4394).
-It's still in beta phase and thus the Nginx support isn't yet fully automated, which is not a real big deal.

-Below are a few caveats regarding Let's Encrypt that may not suit to everybody:
+Before starting, below are a few caveats regarding Let's Encrypt for which not everybody may be comfortable with:

-* It's still in beta
+* It's still in beta phase
 * It requires root privileges
 * It installs a few dependencies (like [Augeas](http://augeas.net/), [gcc](https://gcc.gnu.org/), [Python](https://www.python.org/))
 * Throttling is enforced so you cannot request more than 5 certificates per week for a given domain
 * Certificate is valid for 90 days

-It's possible get get certificate using [alternative more lightweight clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this post.
+It's possible get a certificate using [alternate and more lightweight clients](https://community.letsencrypt.org/t/list-of-client-implementations/2103) however we won't cover them in this post.

-Our ultimate goal is to get the best ranking (A+) on the famous [Qualys SSL test suite](https://www.ssllabs.com/ssltest/).
+Our main goal for today is to get the best ranking (A+) on the famous [Qualys SSL test suite](https://www.ssllabs.com/ssltest/).

 ## Initial setup

 First we begin by spawning a new instance within the [Exoscale portal](https://portal.exoscale.ch).
 We choose a standard Ubuntu 14.04 flavour.
 For our demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.

-After a few seconds our instance is available and ready for setup:
+Within a few seconds our instance is available and ready for setup:

 ![alt text](images/instance1.png "Our instance detailed view")